-I was with my mom in the temple on her 70th birthday.
-We were in the process of our Pradakshina, which is when I think my mom got her mild attack.
-After watching too many Indian movies we assume a person at the time of heart attack will be sweating like crazy, they will feel dizzy etc etc, nothing like that ever happens to my mom.
+We were with my mom in the temple for my dad’s 80th birthday.
+Her 70th birthday was just 3 months away.
+We were in the process of our Pradakshina, which is when I think my mom got a mild attack.
+After watching too many Indian movies we assume a person at the time of heart attack will be sweating like crazy, they will feel dizzy etc, nothing like that ever happens to my mom.
 That is one reason her heart has been damaged – she has had a series of minor attacks and none of us knew about it 🙁

 She got the worst birthday gift from us – an angiography.
 The results as expected was bad news to us, she needed a bypass ‘immediately’.
 We scheduled the operation but before the scheduled date she had a massive attack.
 In Jan 2009 I wrote about India’s 911 service.

-My father was always against the bypass [Reuters],
+My father was always against the bypass surgery [Reuters],

 - 52 per cent more likely to die within three years